IC 2448

 IC 2448 is an elliptical planetary nebula in the constellation of Carina.
 It was discovered in 1898 by Williamina Fleming.
-It lies near the bright star Beta Carinae, and the southern Carina can be explored in the months of autumn in the southern hemisphere.
+It lies near the bright star Beta Carinae.
 The central star of the planetary nebula is an O-type star with a spectral type of O(H)3 III-V. An analysis of Gaia data suggests that it is a binary system.